 Co-Founder · Creative Director

 Nina Fabunmi is a contemporary artist and educator whose practice emphasizes landscape, material sensitivity, and historical awareness.
-Her work brings visual intelligence and artistic discipline to the project's exhibitions and public-facing programs.
-At What Cheer House, she shapes the project's artistic direction, translating research and historical materials into visual and exhibition forms.
+Her work brings visual intelligence and artistic discipline to What Cheer House’s exhibitions and public-facing programs.

 Portrait of Matt Savage